 Innovating Climate Ready Communities

-At PWX, our CEO joined Matt Flynn, Director of Public Works for the Town of Cary, NC, and Sara Caliendo, the Town’s Energy Manager, to headline a session titled “Innovating Climate-Ready Communities”.
+At PWX, our CEO Kim Lundgren joined Matt Flynn, Director of Public Works for the Town of Cary, NC, and Sara Caliendo, the Town’s Energy Manager, to headline a session titled “Innovating Climate-Ready Communities”.
 We define a “climate-ready community” as one that is able to prepare for and recover from the effects of climate change, while continuing to thrive.

-Cary, for example, has made significant strides to lay the groundwork for a more sustainable future through the implementation of a variety of programs including stormwater modeling, floodplain corridor acquisition, satellite leak detection, discrete food waste collection, autonomous shuttles, and the adoption of an electric fleet and renewably powered maintenance assets.
+Cary has made significant strides to lay the groundwork for a more sustainable future through the implementation of a variety of programs including stormwater modeling, floodplain corridor acquisition, satellite leak detection, discrete food waste collection, autonomous shuttles, and the adoption of an electric fleet and renewably powered maintenance assets.
 And they've done that while being mindful of the Town's core values and how those are factored into decisions and investments.

-Cary exemplifies a community that is taking action against climate change while building resilience in case of future climate impacts.
+Cary exemplifies a community that is taking action on climate change while building resilience in case of future climate impacts.
 But where do other communities start?
 How can communities tap into their existing resources to plan for a more sustainable future?
 A good place to start is by utilizing a Climate Action Framework (or Climate Innovation Framework, Climate-Ready Community Framework or Resilient Community Framework – whatever best reflects your community!).

 Put the Framework to Work for Your Community